MStylesMS/ParadoxFX/test/manual/README.md

 ### Media Files

-The test media files must be present in `test/fixtures/test-media/`.
-If they're missing, follow the instructions in `test/fixtures/test-media/README.md` to generate them.
+The test media files must be present in `media/test/defaults/`.
+All required media files are included in the comprehensive media library.

 ## Usage